 Your donation will help fund the construction of sustainable multi-use trails in eastern Sterling Forest (Tuxedo, N.Y.) and nearby parks.
 The Sterling Forest trail network has already received critical acclaim as the region’s finest trail system for mountain biking, trail running and walking.
 Equestrian use is also planned for specific trails in this area.

 Harriman-Bear Mountain Trails Improvement Project

-Thanks to a generous 1:1 match from Michael Bruno, the Tuxedo Hudson Company, and an anonymous foundation, your donation will fund the planned re-construction of some of Harriman’s most historic and trails, which are eroding due to age and nearly a century of use.
+Thanks to a generous 1:1 match from Michael Bruno, the Tuxedo Hudson Company, the Silman family and an anonymous foundation, your donation will fund the re-construction of Harriman’s most historic trails (Appalachian and Ramapo-Dunderberg Trails), which are eroding due to age and nearly a century of use.
 This project also honors the memory of Harry B. Silman, who helped build the volunteer movement and source tools to lay out and maintain Harriman’s trails, from the 1930’s to the 1980s.

 Trail Angel Society

 The purpose of our Trail Angel Society is to provide reliable income over the long term, through planned gifts such as bequests or other estate provisions that benefit the Trail Conference.
 The Society is open to anyone who confirms that the Trail Conference will benefit from their estate plan.